-- 3. The insurer, however, may disallow a specifically itemized charge that does not appear to be medically necessary for authorized outpatient treatment or an authorized inpatient admission when charges exceed the stop loss point for an inpatient admission. - B. Inpatient Charges. - 1.
+- B. Inpatient Charges. - 1.
 Acute care hospitals and trauma centers shall be reimbursed on a per diem basis as follows: - a.
-Inpatient services provided by an acute care hospital: - (1) Surgical stay: \$3,213.73 - (2) Non-surgical stay: \$1,906.89 - b.
-Inpatient services provided by a trauma center: - (1) Surgical stay: \$3,214.66 - (2) Non-surgical stay: \$1,931.96 - 2.
-An insurer may not disallow any portion of the length of stay for an authorized inpatient admission except when documentation does not support medical necessity or when the length of stay exceeds: - a.
+Inpatient services provided by an acute care hospital:

+(1) Surgical stay: \$3,213.73

+(2) Non-surgical stay: \$1,906.89

+b.
+Inpatient services provided by a trauma center:

+(1) Surgical stay: \$3,214.66

+(2) Non-surgical stay: \$1,931.96

+- 2. An insurer may not disallow any portion of the length of stay for an authorized inpatient admission except when documentation does not support medical necessity or when the length of stay exceeds the: - a.
 Precertified days. - b.
 Median length of stay (50th percentile) of national length of stay standards. - 3.
 When charges for inpatient services at either an acute care hospital or a trauma center exceed \$50,000.00, the stop-loss method for reimbursement shall be used to reimburse the hospital instead of the established per diem.
-Reimbursement shall be at 75 percent of medically necessary charges as determined from an on-site audit. - 4.
-Inpatient services provided at a rehabilitation hospital or a psychiatric hospital shall be reimbursed at 75 percent of its usual and customary charges.

-5. When non-compensable services are provided during an admission for compensable services and the length of stay for the non-compensable condition exceeds that required for the compensable condition, all charges for the additional length of stay are the patient's responsibility and must not be reimbursed by the workers' compensation.
+Reimbursement shall be at 75 percent of charges for medically necessary services.
+Charges for medically necessary services can be determined from an on-site audit. - 4.
+Inpatient services provided at a rehabilitation hospital or a psychiatric hospital shall be reimbursed at 75 percent of charges for medically necessary services. - 5.
+When non-compensable services are provided during an admission for compensable services and the length of stay for the non-compensable condition exceeds that required for the compensable condition, all charges for the additional length of stay are the patient's responsibility and must not be reimbursed by the workers' compensation carrier.